How Much Can a Landlord Increase Rent? Market Rent, Comparables, and the Tribunal

 One of the most common questions private landlords ask is: "How much can I increase the rent?"
 The answer under English law is that there is no statutory cap or percentage limit.
 However, that does not mean you can charge whatever you like.

-Under the Renters' Rights Act 2025, all rent increases on assured tenancies must go through the Section 13 process, and the increase must reflect the open market rent for the property.
+According to the Renters' Rights Act 2025, all rent increases on assured tenancies must go through the Section 13 process, and the increase must reflect the open market rent for the property.
 If the tenant challenges the increase at the First-tier Tribunal, the Tribunal will determine the market rent independently — and you need to be prepared for that.

 There is no percentage cap on rent increases in England.
 The test is whether the proposed rent reflects what the property would fetch on the open market.